-Between business trips, vacation time and last-minute getaways, I find myself traveling several weeks throughout of the year.
-And along with all that travel, comes a whole slew of hotel loyalty points that add up with each stay.
-I try always my best to keep up with the points I earn, but from needing to keep tabs on my loyalty balances (across airlines and hotels) to following through with cashing them in, it can be easy to lose track and risk not taking advantage of all the points I accrue.
+Between business trips, vacation time and last-minute romantic getaways, it is common to find yourself traveling several weeks throughout of the year.
+Along with all that travel comes a whole slew of hotel loyalty points that add up with each stay.

 Hilton HHonors Shop to Earn Mall, Marriott Rewards’ Shop My Way and Choice Rewards’ Choice Privileges Mall are just a few examples.
 Start seeking earn malls to not only turn your spending into extra savings but also keep your account active year-round.

-Educate Yourself and Keep Your Rewards Top of Mind
+4. Educate Yourself and Keep Your Hotel Rewards Top of Mind